The Importance of Patient-Clinician Collaboration in SCAD Research

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Diet, Exercise, Stress, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Diet, Exercise, Stress, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Cardiac Catheterization, Connective Tissue Diseases, Coronary Vessel Anomalies, Electrocardiography, Emergency Service, Hospital, Mental Health, Myocardial Infarction, Patient Advocacy, Physical Exertion, Research Personnel, Risk Factors, Stress, Psychological, Survivors, Swimming, Troponin, Vascular Diseases, Diet, Vegetarian